decred/politeia/README.md

 1. politeiawww receives a command from a user
 2. politeiawww creates a politeiad request for the command and sends it
-3. politeiad writes the command data to the git repository and updates the cache
+3. politeiad writes new data to the git repository then updates the cache
-4. politeiad returns a response to politeiawww
+4. politeiad returns the status of the update to politeiawww
-5. politeiawww reads the cache if needed
+5. politeiawww reads the updated data from the cache
 6. politeiawww returns a response to the user

 We use CockroachDB for the cache in the instructions below.
 CockroachDB is